shareithub/discord-gemini/README.md

 * Tutorial with VIDEO : https://youtu.be/B6IkggY6ct8

+## Prerequisites
+Pastikan kamu sudah menginstal:
+- [Python](https://www.python.org/downloads/) (Centang **"Add Python to PATH"** saat instalasi!)
+- Git Bash (jika belum punya, unduh dari [Git for Windows](https://git-scm.com/downloads))

 # Get your discord token, different ways:

-First method:
+### First method:

-Open your browser and activate developer mode
+1. Open your browser and activate developer mode

-Login your discord account
+2. Login your discord account

-Go to developer mode and click on XHR tab
+3. Go to developer mode and click on XHR tab

-Find login request and click
+4. Find login request and click

-Go to Responses tab and find token value
+5. Go to Responses tab and find token value

-Copy that token
+6. Copy that token

-Second method:
+### Second method:

-Make sure that you already login into your discord account
+1. Make sure that you already login into your discord account

-Go to Developers tool in your browser
+2. Go to Developers tool in your browser

-Find javascript console, and paste code below:
+3. Find javascript console, and paste code below:

 ```
 (